 - 5. Academic evaluation is currently underway with the University of Southampton in collaboration with researchers from within Criminology, Public Health and Social Care to deliver this research.
 This is alongside several other universities. - 6.
-There is a need to extend the work of the Hampton Trust for a further 6 month period.
 Project CARA is an early response to perpetrator awareness and behaviour change which is offered to the right individuals at the right time.
 This intervention holds perpetrators to account and offers them opportunities to choose to change.
 It supports and enhances the safety and freedom (space for action) of victim-survivors and children allowing support to be offered. - 7.
 Early prevention supports the strategic aims of the Norfolk's Domestic Abuse and Sexual Violence Group, Perpetrator Partnership Subgroup.
 The strategic aims include a key commitment to improve the response to perpetrator provision through appropriate resourcing of projects and programmes utilising national best practice, innovation and lessons learnt to address domestic abuse offenders' behaviours. - 8.
-All terms and conditions remain as stated in the original Grant Agreement.
+All terms and conditions remain as stated in the original Grant Agreement. - 9.
+The funding will come from the Commissioning Budget.